-Provost's Fellowship Award
+Provost's Fellowship award

-In accepting a Provost's Fellowship, the student is required to provide assurance to the project adviser and to the provost that the demands of the project have been carefully considered in the planning process.
+In accepting a Provost's Fellowship, the student is required to provide assurance to the Project Adviser and to the Provost that the demands of the project have been carefully considered in the planning process.

 Nature of Award

 The award is ordinarily a non-renewable cash stipend of $500 that may be used at the discretion of the student for expenses directly related to the Fellowship project.
-The expenses may include materials or travel expenses to support the project during the period of the Fellowship, which usually entails one semester of the senior year.
+The expenses may include materials or travel expenses to support the project during the period of the Fellowship, which usually entails one semester during the senior year.

-- Review of nominees by the provost.
+- Review of nominees by the Provost.

 - Application by the student, including prospectus of the project, letters of recommendation from the student’s academic advisor and two other faculty members, and designation of the faculty member who will serve as advisor in the project.
-Completed application and letters of recommendation should be submitted to Office of the Provost (A-219) no later than Monday, March 24, 2014.
+Completed application and letters of recommendation should be submitted to Office of the Provost (A-219) no later than Friday, March 25, 2016.

-- Review of applications by an ad hoc committee of at least three members appointed by the provost.
+- Review of applications by an ad hoc committee of at least three members appointed by the Provost.

-- Review by the provost of the committee’s recommendations.
+- Review by the Provost of the committee’s recommendations.

 - Notification to each of the applicants of the decision regarding their application.

-- Announcement by provost of the Provost Fellows.
+- Announcement by Provost of the Provost Fellows.

-Requirements of a Provost's Fellow:
+Requirements of a Provost's Fellow

 Agreement in writing that the demands of the Fellowship project will be carefully considered in the planning of the student’s program during the Fellowship period.
-A copy of this agreement is to be presented to the project advisor and to the provost.
+A copy of this agreement is to be presented to the Project Advisor and to the Provost.

-- A written report by the Fellow to be submitted, on completion of the period of the Fellowship, to the provost, no later than April 1 of the year in which the Fellowship took place.
+- A written report by the Fellow to be submitted, on completion of the period of the Fellowship, to the Provost, no later than April 1 of the year in which the Fellowship took place.

 - Normally sharing by the Provost’s Fellow with others at the University the results of the Fellowship work through some appropriate means, such as publication, display or performance, depending on the nature of the project.

-Note: With the approval of the faculty involved and of the provost, a Provost's Fellow may be permitted to substitute the Fellowship project for some of the usual requirements of the department or of the University.
+Note: With the approval of the faculty involved and of the Provost, a Provost's Fellow may be permitted to substitute the Fellowship project for some of the usual requirements of the department or of the University.